Hot Water Cylinder Repairs and Replacements

 If things like instant hot water, unlimited hot water, and saving money in the long run are attractive to you, it may be time to look into a gas continuous flow system.
 This is a gas system that essentially generates hot water on demand, with no cylinder to store hot water.
 If you’d like to know more about continuous flow hot water systems, give us a call or read more about instantaneous gas hot water here.

-Other factors that may affect your decision to repair or replace your hot water cylinder
+Factors that may affect your decision to repair or replace your hot water cylinder

 Sometimes we diagnose a problem with a hot water cylinder and see that the options to repair or replace it are evenly weighted.
 That is, sometimes a few components have started to wear out or stop working altogether, and the repair costs are getting close to the cost of a new system altogether.
 Here we need to look at a few other determining factors with you.